 My biggest issue is his writing off the Matthew 27:52-53 Resurrections as temporary Resurrections like Lazarus.
 I believe firmly this verse is tied directly to Daniel 12, the only other time the Resurrection is refereed to where Many rather then All are raised.
 This ties in directly to the Harrowing of Hell, Jesus lead the Dead out of Sheol on the 15th of Nisan, same day Moses lead Israel out of Egypt.

 He's a Post-Tribber, so he unlike me thinks Revelation is not Chronological.
 The "First Resurrection" is a classification rather then a chronological sequence.
-Probably NONE were Resurrected in that chapter, they are simply refereed to, they followed Jesus in Revelation 19.
+People already Resurrected followed Jesus in Revelation 19.

 Also he responds to using that the Beast and False Prophet were still there 1000 years later against Annihilationism by saying they were Angelic beings not Humans.
 That happens to be another major annoyance of mine, whenever someone for whatever agenda tries to deny the Humanity of The Beast.
 Revelation 13 at the end clearly calls him a Man, and the word for Man used is Anthropos.
 As I've laid out elsewhere, Anthropos means Human, it never means male gender, and Angels probably wouldn't have Genders anyway.
 If it was in Hebrew the word used here would probably have been Adam or maybe Enosh, but not Zakar or Ish.